Kicking Sugar Addiction- Eating Less Sugar to Be Healthier.

 Not enough quality sleep.

 Your body is desperately trying to find energy any way it can.
 Check out our post about how to improve your sleep!

 If you always have dessert after dinner or a sweet treat after lunch, those become mindless actions that take conscious effort to stop.
-Realize when you start reaching for the cookies and think of why you are going to eat it.
+Realize when you start reaching for the ice cream and cookies and think of why you are going to eat them.
 If you are not actually hungry and the motion is out of habit, just walk away!

 When your body is stressed, it releases cortisol, the “fight or flight” hormone.
 Apart from setting you on edge, it also slows insulin production, which doesn’t allow your body to absorb energy from the sugar in your blood.
 Without that energy source, your body believes it needs more, leaving you craving sugar.

 You might find happiness from eating, since it can release dopamine, especially when emotions are running high.
 Eating can be a calming action, since dopamine can help you feel better and happy.
 With dopamine, the more your body releases, the more you subconsciously start to crave more of it, which in turn leads you to eat more things that make you feel good, which releases more dopamine…

 Be sure to eat more healthy fats and proteins such as eggs, red meats, pork, poultry, beans, nuts, and seeds.
 Eating protein and healthy fats prevent too much insulin from being released at a time, which keeps your blood sugar levels stable.

 Fiber helps to slow digestion and stabilizes your blood sugar levels.
 Fibre can be found in whole-grain bread, oats, peas, quinoa, skin-on potatoes, spinach, and almonds.

 While artificial sweeteners reduce the overall calorie count of a dish, they should be used with caution.
 There are several mixed studies on if they provide benefits or cause harm, so we recommend talking to your health care practitioner before consuming large amounts or switching over from regular sugar.

 Simply not eating enough.
 When you’re hungry, your body wants energy quickly, which usually leads to fast snacks.
 A great way to prevent this is to eat a high-protein, low-sugar breakfast, which reduces cravings, makes you feel balanced, and leaves you less likely to snack on sugary things during the day.

 The first step is noticing.

-Make cookies at home instead of buying them at the store.
+Make cookies at home instead of store bought.

-Whole-grain bread instead of white bread.
+Eat whole-grain bread instead of white bread.

-Gradually ask for less sweetener with your fancy drinks.
+Ask for less sweetener with your fancy drinks.

-Smaller portion sizes.
+Dish up smaller portion sizes.